mya-engineer/mya-engineer/README.md

 ## Welcome, Wayfarer! :)
-My name is Michael, glad to welcome in my profile!
+My name is Michael, glad to welcome in my profile!<br/>
-I'm a Software Engineer who would like to know everything about everything!
+I'm a Software Engineer who would like to know everything about everything!<br/>
 *But it is difficult to achieve!
 So 20/80 rule is my grace =)*

 ## Technologies